 The voltmeter, built around IC LM3914 (IC1), is a low-power, expanded-scale type LED voltmeter that indicates small voltage steps over the 7-16V range for 12V solar panels.
 The meter saves power by operating in a low-duty-cycle ‘flashing’ mode where the LED indicators are on (and hence consuming power) briefly.
 The circuit may be switched to steady mode where the active indicator remains on at all times.

 The input for IC1 (LM3914) is derived from the solar panel voltage via a potential divider network comprising preset VR1 and resistors R1 and R2.
 This variable input is about 3V for a DC potential of 12V.

 The display range depends on the internal voltage reference and resistors R3-VR2-R4.
-The lowest LED (LED1) glows when the input voltage at pin 5 of IC1 is 1.8V and the top most LED (LED10) glows when the voltage exceeds 4V. as the input signal is divided by 4, the display ranges should be multiplied by this figure.
+The lowest LED (LED1) glows when the input voltage at pin 5 of IC1 is 1.8V.
+The topmost LED (LED10) glows when the voltage exceeds 4V.
+As the input signal is divided by 4, the display ranges should be multiplied by this figure.
 So the actual display range is 7-16V, i.e., 1V per LED.

 Assemble the circuit on a small, general-purpose printed-circuit board (PCB) and enclose in a suitable plastic box.
 After necessary calibration, connect the circuit to the output cable of the charge controller unit with correct polarity.

 For calibration, lock preset VR1 at the centre position and then set VR2 to its maximum resistance with the help of a digital multimeter.
 Now close both the switches (S1 and S2) and connect the circuit to a variable-voltage DC power supply unit with its output level set to 12V (1%).
 Adjust VR1 until LED6 (at pin 14 of IC1) lights up.
 Finally, lock presets VR1 and VR2 using glue.